 The Election Transparency and Accountability Act aims to enhance the integrity and transparency of the electoral process in South Carolina.
-The bill mandates that county boards of voter registration and elections maintain specific records, such as cast vote records and proof of citizenship, which must be provided to qualified electors upon request at no charge.
+The bill mandates that county boards of voter registration and elections maintain specific records, such as cast vote records and proof of citizenship, and provide these records to qualified electors upon request at no charge.
 It establishes the inherent right of citizens to observe various election processes, including equipment testing and ballot counting, while outlining protocols for observers to ensure they do not interfere with the voting process.
 Additionally, the bill introduces strict inventory record-keeping and chain of custody requirements for all election-related materials and equipment.

 Latest Version: 7-5-35, 7-13-870, 7-13-880, 7-13-1180, 7-13-1455